tsboom/dwetl/README.md

 Prerequisites: Python 3, pip, virtualenv

-Start by cloning the repo and unzipping it into your /apps/git folder.
+Start by cloning the repo and unzipping it into your /apps/git directory, or wherever your UMD Libraries repos are stored on your local machine.

+Go into the repo's root directory.

 `cd dwetl`